MrThearMan/savestate/README.md

 ## Documentation:

 ##### *savestate.open(filename, flag="r", verify_checksums=False, compact=False, dbm_mode=False)*
 * **filename**: str - The name of the savestate.
-Will have the '.savestate' file extension added to it, if it doesn't have it.
+Will have the '.savestate' file extension added to it if it doesn't have it.
 * **flag**: Literal["r", "w", "c", "n"] - Specifies how the savestate should be opened.
   * "r" = Open existing savestate for reading only *(default)*.
   * "w" = Open existing savestate for reading and writing.
-  * "c" = Open savestate for reading and writing, creating it if it doesn't exist.
+  * "c" = Open savestate for reading and writing, creating it if it does not exist.
   * "n" = Always create a new, empty savestate, open for reading and writing.
 * **verify_checksum**: bool - Verify that the checksum for a key and value pair is correct on every *\_\_getitem\_\_* call
-* **compact**: bool - Indicate whether or not to compact the savestate before closing it.
+* **compact**: bool - Indicate whether to compact the savestate before closing it.
 No effect in read only mode.
 * **dbm_mode**: bool - Operate in dbm mode.
 This is faster, but only allows strings for keys and values.